withastro/astro/README.md

 Pull requests of any size and any skill level are welcome, no contribution is too small.
 Changes to the Astro Language Tools are subject to [Astro Governance](https://github.com/withastro/.github/blob/main/GOVERNANCE.md) and should adhere to the [Astro Style Guide](https://github.com/withastro/astro/blob/main/STYLE_GUIDE.md)

-See [CONTRIBUTING.md](./CONTRIBUTING.md) for instructions on how to setup your development environnement
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for instructions on how to setup your development environment

 ## Sponsors